 My Madrid Museum Tour – The Reina Sofia

-This gem of a museum actually resides in an unassuming 18th century hospital building which was converted into a museum in 1992.
-When you are making your way on the metro over to the Sofia, don’t be shy and ask where it is because as important a landmark it might be for us art lovers, it is actually well hidden from the untrained touristy eye.
+This gem of a museum actually resides in an unassuming 18th-century hospital building that was converted into a museum in 1992.
+When you are making your way on the metro over to Sofia, don’t be shy and ask where it is because as important a landmark it might be for us art lovers, it is actually well hidden from the untrained touristy eye.

 The old and relatively bland building (very uncharacteristic to the city of Madrid) has an outer elevator system which gives the place a unique look that sets it apart from the other buildings surrounding it.

-But with all due respect to the 2000 plus paintings and creations in the Sofia, their is one special painting that makes the whole trip to Madrid worth your while.
+But with all due respect to the 2000 plus paintings and creations in Sofia, there is one special painting that makes the whole trip to Madrid worth your while.